joachimnorden/joko-gaming/README.md

 *Navigation bar:*
 - The navigation bar appears on every page so users can easily navigate through the site
-- Navigation bar has links for 'Products', 'Categories' and 'sales' and icons for search bar, account and shopping bag
+- Navigation bar has links for 'Products', 'Categories' and 'special offers' a search bar and icons for account and shopping bag

 *Account - Login/Register:*
 - The Login/Register feature is located in the upper right corner and offers the user to log in or register for an account as well as log out of the site